tasbeehismail/EasyBuy/README.md

 ## Project Overview

-The platform will facilitate seamless online shopping experiences for users and efficient product management for administrators.
+The platform is designed to facilitate seamless online shopping experiences for users while providing efficient product management for administrators.

 ---